State Strategies for Advancing Accountable Care in the Safety Net

 Background

 Safety net providers (such as community health centers, public and critical access hospitals, and community mental health centers) play an essential role in anchoring care for millions of Americans in underserved communities.
 Despite safety net institutions providing high-quality, cost effective care to high-risk populations, the safety net remains a largely fragmented collection of providers offering a disparate array of services, leading to both duplication and gaps in care.
-Accountable care capabilities, including a variety of value-based payment models, have the potential to improve the quality and efficiency of care.
+Accountable care models are a tool to improve the quality and efficiency of care.
 However, safety net institutions have had lower participation in these models as compared to other types of providers.
 In previous work we identified multiple reasons for this disparity, including misaligned funding streams and payment models that inadvertently penalize providers.

-- Toolkit for Promoting Accountable Care in the Safety Net – A resource to help health plans and safety net providers coordinate around accountable care implementation, including considerations for developing risk-based contracts to support smaller safety net providers in transitioning to accountable care, and synthesizing best practices and lessons learned from existing arrangements.
+• A toolkit to help health plans and safety net providers coordinate around accountable care implementation, including considerations for developing risk-based contracts to support smaller safety net providers in transitioning to accountable care, and synthesizing best practices and lessons learned from existing arrangements.

 Executive Leadership